lennygir/polito-se2-23-02-thesis/Retrospective/Retrospective_1.md

   - in the start phase of the project we haven't a clrea view of the application, so that have cause many problems
 - What lessons did you learn (both positive and negative) in this sprint?
   - bug fixing is painful in terms of respecting the time estimations.
 Often you estimate a certain time for a task, then you spend countless hours in fixing bugs in the code and you go out of time, falling to an underestimation.
+  - In this sprint I learnt a great deal about designing more complicated web applications.
   - How to use containers
 - Which improvement goals set in the previous retrospective were you able to achieve?
   - I was able to be more informed about what my teammates did.
 The definition of the data structure and of the endpoint went better than in the previous project.
 I also had been able to keep more synchronized with my teammates' work.
   - We were more consistent with notations to adopt and we balanced task distribution among the team so overall better organization
   - YouTrack updates and SCRUM meetings were more frequent
   - add more time for learning parts, youtrack regurarly updated, data structure defined by multiple people and validated
   - Visible improvment in writing code
+  - We were able to define stories better than last sprint.
+Everything was crystal clear thanks to good detailing.
 - Which ones you were not able to achieve?
 Why?

   - The synchronization with the teammates is not high enough though.
 Despite being better than the last sprint, it still has to be improved.